ClickHouse/ClickHouse/docs/en/engines/table-engines/special/distributed.md

 Cluster names must not contain dots.

 The parameters `host`, `port`, and optionally `user`, `password`, `secure`, `compression` are specified for each server:
 - `host` – The address of the remote server.
 You can use either the domain or the IPv4 or IPv6 address.
 If you specify the domain, the server makes a DNS request when it starts, and the result is stored as long as the server is running.
-If the DNS request fails, the server doesn’t start.
+If the DNS request fails, the server does not start.
 If you change the DNS record, restart the server.
 - `port` – The TCP port for messenger activity (`tcp_port` in the config, usually set to 9000).
 Do not confuse it with http_port.
 - `user` – Name of the user for connecting to a remote server.
 Default value: default.
 This user must have access to connect to the specified server.
 Access is configured in the users.xml file.
 For more information, see the section [Access rights](../../../operations/access-rights.md).
 - `password` – The password for connecting to a remote server (not masked).
 Default value: empty string.